firstbirdtech/api-docs/source/includes/_concepts.md

 ## Breaking Changes

 We prioritize providing you with a reliable and consistent experience, and as such, we ensure that there will be no breaking API changes.
-We will always provide clear communication ahead of any updates or changes to our API.